In partnership with

 Taking the history of one of Maroondah’s significant local public places as a starting point, this arts project explores connections to the Chinese-Australian community through a creative collaboration between local residents Jenny Zhuang, Fiona Wu, Jiawen Lin, Leo Ren; members of the Cheong family Lesley Lowe (nee Cheong) and Paul Cheong; and contemporary artists Siying Zhou, Ai Yamamoto and curator Tammy Wong Hulbert.
 In recent years, Maroondah has seen significant growth in the Chinese-Australian community.
 Mandarin is now one of the most widely spoken languages at home other than English.
 Becoming Home invites the community to hear and appreciate the voices of Chinese-Australians.

 This project began in 2020 during the pandemic, which has significantly disrupted and changed the way that each of us interacts and relates.
-The pandemic has also been a difficult time for the Chinese-Australian community, due to the changing currents in global politics, which has at times contributed to increased racism.
+The pandemic has also been a difficult time for the Chinese-Australian community, due to the changing currents in local and global politics, which has at times has contributed to increased racism.
 Through this creative collaboration, Becoming Home draws our attention to a community that has made the Maroondah area their place and home.
 Through discussions in on-line meetings and public park walks with local Chinese-Australian residents we came to understand how they have made Maroondah their home through a journey of migration and finding an ideal place to live.
 Themes of how they connect to the natural beauty and relaxed nature of the area were often discussed.
 During this collaboration we connected as a community in Maroondah’s green spaces, which during the last two years of lockdowns have become significant public sites of reprieve in a time of restricted mobility.

 Jenny Zhuang moved to Melbourne from Xuchen, Henan Province in 2016 to help care for her grandchildren.
 She was a lawyer in China and a prominent public speaker and advocate for building healthy family relationships, speaking out against domestic violence in Chinese society.
 On moving to Australia, Jenny started a YouTube channel called ‘Happy Grandma’ where she shares her new experiences with the Chinese diaspora.

 Fiona Wu originally arrived in 2008 as an international student from Jinan, Shandong Province studying commercial cooking.
 She currently works in the insurance industry and lives in Maroondah with her young family.
-Fiona comes from an artistic family, which inspired her to become involved on this project.
+Fiona comes from an artistic family, which inspired her to become involved in this project.

 Leo Ren is originally from Beijing, arriving in 1996.
 He became interested in Australian life, as his father was an architect who worked on the construction of the Daimaru Department store in the 1980s (now known as Melbourne Central).
 He arrived on his own, but now lives here with his family.
 He manages his own real estate business dealing with domestic properties in both Melbourne and Shanghai, China.